 Have you noticed a change in your unspayed cat’s physical appearance or behavior lately?
 If so, you might be asking yourself, “Could my cat be pregnant?” and, “What are the signs of a pregnant cat?”

 Sometimes it can be hard to tell if a cat is overweight or if they are pregnant.
-This is likely something you’ve wondered about if your cat is unspayed and able to access the outdoors, where she might come across an unneutered male cat.
+This is likely something you’ve wondered about if your cat is not fixed and able to access the outdoors, where she might come across an unneutered male cat.

 How long is a cat pregnant?

 Signs of pregnancy in cats might not begin showing until a few weeks in.
-The gestation period for cats is typically between 63 and 67 days, which is roughly 9 weeks.
+The gestation period for cats is typically between 63 and 67 days, which is roughly 2 months.
 If you begin noticing changes in your cat’s appearance or behavior, such as weight gain or sleeping more than usual, it could be an indication of cat pregnancy.
+Pregnancy symptoms in cats are very similar to those in humans in many ways: one of those ways being that pregnancy symptoms can be very vague in the beginning.

-You can always take your cat to the vet as soon as you notice any of these behavioral changes in order to get some confirmation.
+Schedule an appointment with your veterinarian as soon as you notice any of these behavioral changes in order to get some confirmation.
 However, there are more signs and symptoms to look for before bringing your cat in for a vet visit.

 What are the physical signs of a pregnant cat?